niyaziicdag/hb-api-automation/README.md

-# Hepsiburada Study Case Api Automation
+# Rest Assured Api Automation

-This project is created to automate tests for Hepsiburada Study Case api test using RestAssured, Java, Cucumber.
+This project is created to automate tests for Rest Assured api test using RestAssured, Java, Cucumber.

 ## About the Project

-This project is used to perform automation tests for Hepsiburada Study Case Api get and post requests.
+This project is used to perform automation tests for Rest Assured Api get and post requests.

 ## Requirements